The smartwatch market has come a long way since the original Pebble smashed Kickstarter records back in 2012.

 The majority of smartwatches on the market act as accessories to a connected mobile phone, so your current choice of handset is going to have a big say in which watches you can pick from (or vice versa).

 The Apple Watch only works with iPhones, as you might imagine.
 But that doesn't mean that iOS users are stuck with Cupertino's offering.
-Android Wear watches now work with iPhone, as well as Pebble and a host of other upstarts.
+Android Wear watches now work with iPhone (even more so once Wear 2.0 lands in 2017), as do Pebble watches and a whole host of other upstarts too.

-Samsung smartwatches run the company's own Tizen OS: most of its older devices (like the Gear 2 Neo) only work with a limited number of Samsung phones, although the new Gear S2 is compatible with a much longer list of recent Android handsets.
+Samsung smartwatches run the company's own Tizen OS.
+While most of its older devices (like the Gear 2 Neo) only work with a limited number of Samsung phones, the newer Gear S2 and Gear S3 models are compatible with a much longer list of recent Android handsets.

-As with smartphones, Google develops the software – which is based on Google services such as Google Now – then leaves it to manufacturers like Motorola, LG, Sony, Samsung and HTC to build the watches.
+As with smartphones, Google develops the software – which is based on Google services such as Google Now – then leaves it to manufacturers like Motorola, LG, Sony, Asus and Samsung to build the watches.

-However, the tech old guard are getting brushed aside, and Android Wear has been the go-to OS for some exciting and unreleased watches.
-Tag Heuer and Fossil have chosen the software for its smartwatch, but so have New Balance, Nixon and Michael Kors, which are coming to market this year with their own smartwatches.
+However, the tech old guard are getting brushed aside, and Android Wear has been the go-to OS for some exciting sports and fashion focused smartwatches.
+Tag Heuer, Michael Kors and Fossil have chosen the software for its smartwatches; and Casio, Nixon and Polar have sporty models on the market too.

 In theory, all Android Wear devices are made equal, but that's not the case anymore.
 New updates from Google are highlighting differences under-the-hood, and now there's actually a fairly big difference in the features you can access from watch-to-watch.
 The best thing to do is to read our round-up of the best Android Wear smartwatches for a detailed look at each one.

-The long-established Pebble runs its own mobile OS and can communicate with apps on either Android or iOS, giving it a huge potential market, and the same goes for the Vector Luna, Olio, CoWatch and a good number of upcoming smartwatches.
+The long-established Pebble (numerous models now available) runs its own mobile OS and can communicate with apps on either Android or iOS, giving it a huge potential market, and the same goes for the Vector Luna, Olio, CoWatch, Ticwatch and a good number of upcoming smartwatches.
 If you're the kind of person that doesn't want to be tied to iOS or Android forever, then buying an agnostic device could be a big win.

 What apps can it run?